enricosada/LightTable-FSharp/README.md

 ## Installation and Usage

 1. From LightTable's plugin manager, choose the available tab and double-click the "F#" plugin to install it.
-2.  fsi (fsharp interactive) should be in your PATH
+2.  fsi (fsharp interactive) should be in your PATH (fsharpi on mono)
 4. Open up a fsharp file, select some code and use `ctrl/cmd-enter` to eval it.

 ## Requirements